 - Sudden twisting of the torso

-- Excessive or especially intense exercise
+- Excessive or very intense exercise

-- Vigorous coughing, sneezing or laughing
+- Vigorous coughing, sneezing, or laughing

 - Any other activity that engages the abdominal muscles with excessive force